lucketta/lucketta.github.io/_posts/2017-12-11-setting_up_rails_backend_reactjs_frontend_project_and_heroku.markdown

 **Step 9a: Rename Heroku Project**

-You can rename your project by using the command:
+You can rename your project by using the command if you need to:

 `heroku apps:rename newname`